mspath/aoc2019/README.md

 # Advent of Code 2019

-Just found out about the [Advent of Code 2019] a year late, still might be fun to give a shot timeshifted.
+Just found out about [Advent of Code 2019] a year late, still might be fun to give a shot timeshifted.

 [Advent of Code 2019]:https://adventofcode.com/2019